Written By phillcalls

 In the previous article, I shared a couple of techniques to combine or merge multiple Outlook PST files into a single large PST file.
 That is a scenario when you are dealing with a couple or hundreds of Outlook PST files (mostly required by IT administrators).
-Here I’ve shared a solution for recovering or removing lost password from Outlook PST files or unlock PST file.
-Before this, let me show you how we password protect our PST files.
+Here I’ve shared a solution for recovering or removing lost password from Outlook PST files or unlocking PST files.
+Before this, let me show you how we password-protect our PST files.

 Please follow the Steps to Apply a Password to your Outlook PST file.

 Step 1: Do according to your Outlook version:

 In Both Outlook 2007 and 2010, the Account Settings Tab pops up like the image below

 Step 2: Click on the Data Files tab ⇒ Select the PST folder ⇒click on Settings

 Step 3: Once you click on Settings, a popup will appear to change the password as shown in the image below: